ligujie123/ligujie123.github.io/_pages/about.md

 **research interests:** I study how digital technologies such as artificial intelligence and multimodal communication reshape user behavior to generate insights for platform design.
 I am also committed to addressing broader societal issues in technology-mediated environments, including bias and discrimination.
 My work primarily focuses on the healthcare, education, entertainment and cultural industries.

 **methodologies:** I mainly employ causal inference, natural language processing, and multimedia data analysis, and I am eager to expand my methodological toolkit further.

+**personal interests:** Movies (Marvel Studios, Maggie Cheung,...), music (Lady Gaga, Miley Cyrus,...), and I used to watch tennis frequently when my favorite players, such as Roger Federer and Serena Williams, had not yet retired.